 Heraclitus

 Heraclitus of Ephesus (c.
 535–c.
-475 BCE) was a pre-socratic philosopher of ancient Greece.
+475 BCE) was a pre-Socratic philosopher of ancient Greece.
 He is best known for his obscure writings, his depiction of a universe in flux, and using the term logos philosophically.

 Change